EdoardoCostantini/plotmigspcr/README.md

 ## Tests

-Describe and show how to run the tests with code examples is coming soon.
+Description and demonstration of how to run tests (with code examples) is coming soon.

 ## Contributors